elightup/auto-listings/readme.txt

 Get all themes for your car listings websites [here](https://wpautolistings.com/themes/).

-### Other products
+### You might also like

-If you love this plugin, please try our other great products:
+If you like this plugin, you might also like our other WordPress products:

-- [Slim SEO](https://wpslimseo.com): A lightweight and full-featured SEO plugin for WordPress
+- [Meta Box](https://metabox.io) - A powerful WordPress plugin for creating custom post types and custom fields.
-- [Slim SEO Schema](https://wpslimseo.com/slim-seo-schema/): The best schema plugin for WordPress
+- [Slim SEO](https://wpslimseo.com) - A fast, lightweight and full-featured SEO plugin for WordPress with minimal configuration.
-- [Slim SEO Link Manager](https://wpslimseo.com/slim-seo-link-manager/): The best plugin for WordPress to build and monitor internal links
+- [Slim SEO Schema](https://wpslimseo.com/products/slim-seo-schema/) - An advanced, powerful and flexible plugin to add schemas to WordPress.
-- [Meta Box](https://metabox.io): The best plugin for adding custom meta boxes and custom fields for WordPress
+- [Slim SEO Link Manager](https://wpslimseo.com/products/slim-seo-link-manager/) - Build internal link easier in WordPress with real-time reports.
-- [GretaThemes](https://gretathemes.com): Beautiful and easy to use WordPress themes
+- [GretaThemes](https://gretathemes.com) - Free and premium WordPress themes that clean, simple and just work.

 == Installation ==